risingwavelabs/risingwave/src/README.md

 Reading the code we understand now that it does the following:
 1. Register it to a global registry for aggregates.
 2. "it" here refers to an `AggFuncSig`, whose definition we can checkout.
-3. Of note is that it will generate an anonymous struct which implements the `AggFunc` trait.
+3. Of note is that it will generate an anonymous struct which implements the `AggregateFunction` trait.